 UPI transactions are fast, simple to use, and free of charge, and are ideal for future payments, loan repayment, or credit card payments.
-Whereas the Real Time Gross Settlement (RTGS), is said to be of high value and need to be processed in real-time and is ideal for the transfer for Rs 2 lakhs and above.
+Whereas the Real Time Gross Settlement (RTGS), is said to be of high value and needs to be processed in real-time, and is ideal for the transfer of Rs 2 lakhs and above.

 UPI vs IMPS

 The Immediate Payments Service (IMPS), is an instant interbank electronic fund transfer service that helps the user to access your bank account and transfer funds immediately and securely.
 However, with UPI the user can pay directly from a bank account to different merchants, both online and offline, without the hassle of typing your credit card details, IFSC code, or wallet passcodes.